cryobry/installjrmc/README.md

     repo: Install MC from repository, future updates will be handled by the system package manager
     rpm: Build and install MC locally (RPM-based OSes only) --build
-    Build RPM from source DEB (no installation) --build-suse
+     Build RPM from source DEB but do not install --target opensuse|fedora|centos
+    Crossbuild RPM for target distro
-    Override OS detection and build SUSE RPM --mcversion VERSION
+--mcversion VERSION
     Build or install a specific MC version, ex.
 "28.0.25" --outputdir PATH